Wall Street posts second day of strong gains, led by energy

 The year so far has been marked by volatility, with the S&P 500's daily trading range often more than double its average over the past year.

-U.S. crude oil prices rose 7 percent to settle at $53.05 CLc1.
+U.S. crude oil prices rose 7 percent to settle at $53.05.
 Brent and U.S. oil prices have risen roughly 19 percent since Wednesday's close.
-The S&P 500 energy index .SPNY climbed 2.8 percent.
+The S&P 500 energy index climbed 2.8 percent.

 "You've had some of those who had been extremely bearish start to take off their bearish bets when it felt like you may have gotten to a short-term bottom in oil," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.